 The knock and announce rule requires police to announce their presence and purpose before executing a search warrant.
-The rule keeps police from barging into homes.
 And then they must wait a reasonable amount of time before forcing their way in.
+The rule is meant to keep police from barging into homes unannounced.

 There are some exceptions to the rule under California search and seizure laws.
 The most important include: